Introduction to ASP.NET Core MVC Framework

 }

-Once the controller creates the Student model with the necessary student data, then it passes the Student model to the Details view.
-The Details view then generates the necessary HTML in order to present the Student data.
-Once the HTML is generated, then this generated HTML is sent to the client over the network who initially made the request.
+Once the controller creates the Student model with the necessary student data, it passes the Student model to the Details view.
+The Details view then generates the necessary HTML to present the Student data.
+Once the HTML is generated, it is sent to the client over the network who initially made the request.

-Note: The Controller and View depend on the Model in the MVC Design Pattern.
-But the Model never depends on either View or Controller.
-This is one of the main reasons for the separation of concerns.
-This separation of concerns allows us to build and test the model independently of the visual presentation.
+Note: The Controller and View depend on the Model in the MVC Design Pattern, but the Model never depends on either View or Controller.
+This is one of the main reasons for the separation of concerns, which allows us to build and test the model independently of the visual presentation.

 What is ASP.NET Core MVC?